 Shockwave and needle tenotomy injections are particularly effective if calcification occurs in the quadriceps tendon.

-Finally, surgery should only be reserved for cases that fail all other treatments.
+Ultimately, surgery should be reserved for cases that have failed all other treatments.
 Open tendon surgery to remove degenerative tendons is often unsuccessful.
 Other options include knee arthroscopy to excise a suprapatellar plica.
-A recent observational study found seven athletes with intractable quadriceps tendonitis had a large suprapatellar plica.
-Removal of the plica led to significantly improved symptoms and a full return to sport.
-We suggest consideration of an arthroscopy for intractable quadriceps tendonitis that has failed other treatments.
+A recent observational study found that seven athletes with intractable quadriceps tendonitis had a large suprapatellar plica.
+Removal of the plica resulted in significantly improved symptoms and a full return to sports.
+We recommend considering arthroscopy for intractable quadriceps tendonitis that has not responded to other treatments.

 More on injections for quadriceps tendonitis

 Injections for quadriceps tendons are invasive treatments and introduce an element of risk and unpredictability.
-While injections can help with complex cases of quad pain above the knee, they should only be performed after you try non-invasive treatments such as exercise and shockwave.
+While injections can help with complex cases of quad pain above the knee, they should only be performed after you have tried non-invasive treatments, such as exercise and shockwave therapy.

 There are a few options for injection therapy.

 Cortisone injections are sometimes harmful and should be avoided.
 Needle tenotomy is thought to stimulate inflammation and encourage healing.
 Finally, some doctors use platelet-rich plasma to promote healing.
-However, while there is some evidence for PRP treatment for tennis elbow, there is little evidence for quad pain above kneecap.
+However, while there is some evidence to support PRP treatment for tennis elbow, there is limited evidence to support its use for quad pain above the kneecap.

 Generally, we recommend a needle tenotomy for quadriceps tendon calcification to break down the calcification.
 Sometimes, we use a small dose of cortisone to help dissolve the calcification after needle breakdown.

-Ususally, we usually recommend using ultrasound to improve accuracy and ensure the injection hits the right spot.
+Ususally, we recommend using ultrasound to improve accuracy and ensure the injection hits the right spot.